Home » The only F-111 lost during Operation El Dorado Canyon

 Some of their coworkers believed that the decision to expand the Bab al-Azizia element to nine aircraft may have had a role in “Karma 52’s” loss.

-Actually, Lakenheath planners rather favored a six-aircraft strike on the relatively tiny Bab al-Azizia site, three against the training camp, and nine to bomb the somewhat bigger and more open Tripoli airport objectives.
+Lakenheath planners rather favored a six-aircraft strike on the relatively tiny Bab al-Azizia site, three against the training camp, and nine to bomb the somewhat bigger and more open Tripoli airport objectives.

 The longer, more intense assault that was planned on Gaddafi’s compound would leave the aircraft vulnerable to its strong defenses for over four minutes.
-Despite Lt Col Pastusek and Col Bob Venkus, vice-commander of the 48th TFW and an important player in the planning, objecting, Lakenheath’s wishes were rejected.
+Despite Lt.
+Col. Pastusek and Col. Bob Venkus, vice-commander of the 48th TFW and an important player in the planning, objecting, Lakenheath’s wishes were rejected.
 To do as much damage to this obvious target as possible, the nine-aircraft attack on Bab al-Azizia was demanded.
 Attack strategies have to be quickly revised to prevent conflicts with the meticulously planned route developed with the US Navy.
 The strategy for refueling was also enlarged.

-The initial plan’s deviation provided the Libyans with “a succession of single-file targets — ducks in a row,” as former 48th TFW WSO Maj Jim Rotramel put it.
+The initial plan’s deviation provided the Libyans with “a succession of single-file targets — ducks in a row,” as former 48th TFW WSO Maj.
+Jim Rotramel put it.
 At Lakenheath, anxiety levels spiked in response to this possibility.
-The risk to the final three-aircraft cell (‘Karma’) increased but the likelihood of precise hits by aircraft flying after those that had successfully dropped bombs was significantly decreased.
+The risk to the final three-aircraft cell (‘Karma’) increased, but the likelihood of precise hits by aircraft flying after those that had successfully dropped bombs was significantly decreased.

 To his great surprise, the Third Air Force commander, who was aware of the numbers issue but was unable to persuade his superiors to change their minds, informed the highly experienced Vietnam veteran “Karma leader” that it would be acceptable to abandon his attack if the defenses proved to be too effective.
 For the leader of “Karma,” this total reversal of standard USAF doctrine was shocking.
 The “Liberty Wing” had to follow the predetermined course of action despite being aware of its possibly catastrophic defects.